hyperledger/fabric/docs/source/cc_launcher.md

 bin/run BUILD_OUTPUT_DIR RUN_METADATA_DIR
 ```

 When `run` is called, `BUILD_OUTPUT_DIR` contains the artifacts populated by
 the `build` program and `RUN_METADATA_DIR` is populated with a file called
 `chaincode.json` that contains the information necessary for chaincode to
 connect and register with the peer.
+Note that the `bin/run` script should treat these
+`BUILD_OUTPUT_DIR` and `RUN_METADATA_DIR` directories as read only input.
 The keys included in `chaincode.json` are:

 - `chaincode_id`: The unique ID associated with the chaincode package.
 - `peer_address`: The address in `host:port` format of the `ChaincodeSupport`